Juan Manuel Correa

 Juan Manuel "J.M."
-Correa Borja (/es/; born August 9, 1999) is an American-Ecuadorian racing driver who currently competes in the 2025 Indy NXT with HMD Motorsports.
-He previously competed in the FIA Formula 2 Championship from and with Van Amersfoort Racing and DAMS Lucas Oil.
+Correa Borja (/es/; born August 9, 1999) is an Ecuadorian and American racing driver who currently competes in the 2026 Indy NXT with Cusick Morgan Motorsports.
+He previously competed in the FIA Formula 2 Championship from until with Van Amersfoort Racing and DAMS Lucas Oil.
 Aside from his single-seater career, he has also competed as a silver-ranked driver in the LMP2 category, winning a race in the European Le Mans Series.

 In 2019, Correa sustained critical leg injuries in an accident at Spa-Francorchamps in Formula 2, which led to the death of fellow driver Anthoine Hubert.
 After skipping a year to focus on his recovery, Correa went on to drive in FIA F3 with ART Grand Prix before returning to Formula 2 at the end of 2022.

+Correa is the grandson of former President of Ecuador Rodrigo Borja Cevallos, making him a descendant of Pope Alexander VI.

 Junior racing career

 Karting

 Correa began karting professionally in 2008, taking titles across Ecuador and the United States, becoming the Rotax Max Challenge Junior Champion in 2013.
 During his karting days, he was noticed by the now-defunct Formula One team Lotus F1's driver's program.